-What started as a unique type of grief therapy and a private tribute to "mom" has grown into something much bigger.
-Harold Denholm didn't know the pink tractor would get so much attention' but he's just fine with it.
-He and his friends now drive the tractor in parades and display it at area festivals' fairs and conventions to promote awareness and the need for early detection to reduce the risk of fatal outcomes associated with breast cancer.
+What started as a unique type of grief therapy and a private tribute to "mom" grew into something much bigger.
+Harold Denholm didn't know the pink tractor would get so much attention, but he was just fine with it.
+The tractor is now driven in parades and displayed at events, fairs, farm shows, and coventions to promote awareness and the need for early detection of cancer.

 "Every time I go out I figure 'if I can encourage one woman to get her mammogram,' I've had a good day.
 We need to find a cause and a cure, but the best thing we have now is early detection." -Harold

 Harold's father purchased the Farmall tractor new in 1951.
 The day the tractor was delivered to his father's Leavenworth County farm was the day the rain that caused the great flood that year began to pour from the sky.
 The Farmall (the first tractor on the farm with headlights, an electric starter, and power lift) was used to work the ground, plant, cultivate and harvest crops, feed livestock, mow, rake, and bale hay.
 The farm eventually required larger equipment, so the Farmall was passed on to Aileen and equipped with a 5-foot belly mower which she used to keep the grass trimmed in their yard and along the county road bordering their property.
 The little Farmall became known as "Mom's Tractor."